MarikaKonturova/rmort-18anf-tickstrp/README.md

 - i18n (✅️)
 - ssr (✅️)
-- ng-zorro/material angular w/ 3 themes (✅️)
+- ng-zorro/material angular w/ 3 themes (✅️✅️)
-- auth w/ jwt (realworldapi)
+- auth w/ jwt ✅️✅️
 - stripe
 - fusionchart(maybe ngx-charts)

 ## Questions
+- SSR problem in browser/server state of app
 - does formControl as reactive form handle subscription?
 - authenticated peson can access login page, but we cannot use redirect in constructor - do we need public-routes-guard? and return true/false
-- several tokens related to apiUrl:auth and rmorty
-- router & state in auth guard, examples
 - do i need canActivateChild when canLoad?
 Answer: canActivate is needed